RHoKAustralia/hills-carpal/backend/readme.md

 ## Initial Setup

+The steps to getting started are:
+1. Install mySQL or use a docker container
+2. Use a nodeJS package manager (yarn or npm) to build project packages and dependencies
+3. Create carpal db using included script  (see ./backend/package.json)
+4. Populate capal db using script
+5. Run dev script to start the ExpressJS server

-### Database
+### Backend Overview

-The project holds sql scripts that can be used to incrementally apply changes to the database.
+This app uses the mySQL database.
+There are some scripts that can be used to create and incrementally apply changes to the database. (see ./backend/migrations/sqls/)

-You can therefore also use this scripts to initialize your local database.
-To run it:
+A helpful SQL/JavaScript middleware called db-migrate (https://db-migrate.readthedocs.io/en/latest/Getting%20Started/configuration/) is configured to use these scripts. (see /backend/database.json).

+This app is built to be "serverless" using AWS λambda and AWS API Gateway.
+For local development, an expressJS HTTP server called serverless-offline (see /backend/serverless.yml) (https://www.npmjs.com/package/serverless-offline) handles the client requests and routes them to the RESTful "rides API" defined in ./backend/src/main/rides/.

+The ./backend/src/main/database/DatabaseManager.js uses the node package mysql (https://www.npmjs.com/package/mysql) to perform MYSQL commands on the databse.

+### Running the application locally
+If you have mySQL already installed, you may only need the following commands:

 ```
+yarn
+yarn run create-db
-npm run refresh-db
+yarn run refresh-db
+yarn run dev
 ```

+**Attention**: The application and tests make use of the database, therefore make sure that you have your environment variables set to configure them to run against the right mysql instance.
+Ensure you are using the correct table.

-By default it will try to connect to a local mysql database with username `root` and password `admin`.
-If you want to change those configurations you can set as environment variable, for instance:
+Node middleware db-migrate uses paramaters in database.json (see above) and tries to connect to a local mysql database with username `root` and password `admin`.
+If you want to change those configuration settings you can set as environment variable, for instance:

 ```
 MYSQL_USER=myuser MYSQL_PW=myPassword MYSQL_HOST=myHost MYSQL_PORT=3316 MYSQL_DB=myDB npm run refresh-db